ARTICLE H. FLOOD HAZARD

 LOWEST ADJACENT GRADE (LAG):

-The lowest point of the ground level next to the structure.
+The lowest natural elevation of the grade that meets the proposed walls of a structure or any accessory structure.
 Refer to FEMA elevation certificate for LAG related to building elevation information.

 LOWEST FLOOR: